tim-shand/www-tshand-com/src/content/page/about/index.md

 The cold doesn't bother me, in fact I prefer it (accompanied by high altitude for bonus points).
 That being said, I also frequent the coast for a bit of fishing (although my catch-rate could do with some improvement).

-I'm also pretty handy on the tools, working on cars, motorbikes and general small engine related issues.
+I'm also pretty handy on the tools, fixing up cars, old motorbikes and other general mechanical related repairs.

 ---